 The Titan has a speed rating of 80.
 Speed is a measure of how well the paddle absorbs force from the incoming ball and then redirects it away.
 As the fourth fastest paddle, the Titan isn’t top of the line but can still produce quite a bit of force.
 Again, the Stiga Evolution is going to be a small step up in this department.

 The Titan’s spin rating is a relatively low 77.
 The paddle’s ability to put spin on the ball is determined by the rubber pad.
 At two millimeters, the rubber sponge material on the paddle is relatively thin.
 While this helps increase control, it’s also why the paddle has such a low rating here.
 For more spin as you advance in your skill level, see the Stiga Evolution or the XIOM MUV 5.5s

 Control is really the focus for this bat.
 The Stiga Titan Table Tennis racket has a control rating of 82.
 This is high for paddle at this price point.
 This is a lightweight paddle even kids can easily control.

 Hopefully you found our Stiga Titan review to be helpful and informative.
-Generally, we recommend this paddle for anyone looking to improve their table tennis skills but need an entry level price point .
+Generally, we recommend this paddle for anyone brand spanking new to ping pong but need an entry level price point.
 It’s also a great choice for young players and casuals fans.

 The Stiga Titan isn’t the fastest or most powerful paddle available.
 But it’s not supposed to be.
 Instead, it offers a lightweight, yet durable design which helps you control your shots and learn the proper form.
-This is a great racket for helping take your game to the next level.
+This is a great racket for the novice player that is still improving

 What racket are you currently playing with?
 Is there a paddle you'd like us to review?
 Please let us know your comments below, we'd love to hear from you!